United Kingdom in the Eurovision Song Contest 1971: Chart success

 "Jack in the Box" was chosen as the winning song, with two songs tying for second place.
 Rodgers released two standard 7-inch singles of the winner, with one of the runners-up "Someone to Love Me" or "Wind of Change" on the B-Sides.
 She also released a three-track maxi single which included both the second placed songs.
 The combined sales of the three singles (which all shared the catalogue number RCA2066) reached No.4 in the UK singles chart; Rodgers last top 10 single in the UK.
 Later in the year, she released a fourth song from the final "Look Left, Look Right", together with the three already released tracks on the LP Rodgers and Heart.
 "Another Time, Another Place" was then included on the 1972 budget LP Clodagh Rodgers, after it had become a No.13 hit single for Engelbert Humperdinck.
 To date, only the last place song "In My World of Beautiful Things" has never been officially released in any form.

 At Eurovision

-"Jack in the Box" won the national and went on to come 4th in the contest.
+"Jack in the Box" won the national and went on to come 4th in the contest, behind Monaco, Spain and Germany.

-For the performance in Dublin, Rodgers wore a pink frilly top and spangled hot pants.
-She finished in fourth place, behind Monaco, Spain and Germany.
 It was the first time since 1966 that the UK had not placed first or second.